livingdocsIO/documentation/content/reference/project-config/external-systems.md

 An External System defines an URL with `origin` and a `pathPattern`.
 The `pathPattern` can have placeholders which will be replaced with real values during runtime to build the final URL to the source system.
 - `{{id}}`              -> replaced by Livingdocs `documentId`
 - `{{metadata.cmsId}}`  -> replaced by a metadata field with the handle `cmsId`

-If `isPrimary: true` is set for an External System this system will be preferred when only one link in the Editor can be displayed.